 How Tugboats Work Or Do Its Job

-A tug do its job by using either the direct approach or indirect ones.
-Most conventional and azimuth harbor tugs often works in team and push the ship in order to turn it.
+A tug does its job by using either the direct approach or indirect ones.
+Most conventional and azimuth harbor tugs often work in a team and push the ship in order to turn it.
 They use their high power engine ( 3 to 4 thousand hp ) and heavy displacement hull to generate more grip and displacement in water.

-They use a turbocharged four stroke marine diesel engine with computer monitored fuel injection system; that provide enough power to tow most ships by their own.
-Having low freeboard with heavy displacement hull design make sure the tug stay low in water.
+They use a turbocharged four-stroke marine diesel engine with a computer monitored fuel injection system; that provides enough power to tow most ships on their own.
+Having a low freeboard with heavy displacement hull design makes sure the tug stays low in the water.
 This helps generate more friction with water meaning more power with a steady boat.

-How Powerful Is A Tugboat And How Come It Able To Toe Large Ships?
+How Powerful Is A Tugboat & How Come It Able To Toe Large Ships?

-The power and capability of a tug boat is measured in the form of its maneuverability and engine power.
-The power is determined by the amount of torque the engine produces or horse power.
-Similarly the ability turn, pickup speed and stop within record time and distance determine its maneuverability.
+The power and capability of a tug boat are measured in the form of its maneuverability and engine power.
+The power is determined by the amount of torque the engine produces or horsepower.
+Similarly, the ability turn, pick up speed and stop within record time and distance determine its maneuverability.

-On average a tug can have engine with power in between 3 to 6 thousand horse power.
-An 3 thousand horse power engine can allow tugs to toe ships as large as an aircraft carrier.
+On average a tug can have an engine with power in between 3 to 6 thousand horsepower.
+A 3 thousand horsepower engine can allow tugs to toe ships as large as an aircraft carrier.
 It is for the ULCC that tugs of greater power are required.
-Similarly a tug should be capable of turning complete 360 degree almost within her length.
+Similarly, a tug should be capable of turning a complete 360 degree almost within her length.

-Moreover it must go from its maximum speed forward to maximum speed back in not less than 15 seconds.
-The reason for all this power and agility is simple; to be able to toe large ships maintaing safe maritime passage.
+Moreover, it must go from its maximum speed forward to maximum speed back in not less than 15 seconds.
+The reason for all this power and agility is simple; to be able to toe large ships maintaining safe maritime passage.
 Thanks to the unique ability of water to exert less friction; any small vessel can push or pull a large ship.

-These tugs are equipped with strengthen winch and additional stability that helps them exert more torque and strain on the towing line; thus exerting force to toe the ship.
-To turn they also apply forward push in teams of two and three on dedicated positions on the ships hull.
-All big ships have these soft positions marked on hull; making it easier for tugs to do their job.
+These tugs are equipped with strengthening winch and additional stability that helps them exert more torque and strain on the towing line; thus exerting necessary force to toe the ship.
+To turn they also apply forward push in teams of two and three on dedicated positions on the ship’s hull.
+All big ships have these soft positions marked on the hull; making it easier for tugs to do their job.